Pray Like This

 This is a prayer that begins very close to home and expands to include the whole world.
 How can we pray for God’s will to be done on earth, when we are not willing for it to be done in our own lives and places of influence?
 This is to be our passion in every area of life – to see God’s will done, just as it is in heaven.
 But as I said, it is a passion that spreads beyond our immediate situation to the world as a whole – when we pray for world leaders and for peace and for justice and for God’s purposes to be fulfilled.

 It is a prayer that will not be answered in full until Christ comes again, but we should never cease to pray toward this end.

-So, we’ve put in the wet ingredients.
-Now let’s add the dry ingredients.
+So, we’ve put in the dry ingredients; the ones that will provide structure, body, substance to our cake.
+Now let’s add the wet ingredients.
 The second general category of ingredients for prayer.